19hours/sg-statutes/Acts/Industrial Relations Act.md

 ### Duration of appointment

-8\.—(1) A person appointed to a panel shall, subject to section 9, be a member of the panel for a period of one year unless he sooner resigns but shall be eligible for reappointment.
+8\.—(1) A person appointed to a panel shall, subject to section 9, be a member of the panel for a period of 2 years unless he sooner resigns but shall be eligible for reappointment.

+[Act 1 of 2015 wef 01/04/2015]

 (2) A panel member who resigns or whose appointment expires during the course of any proceedings of a Court shall for the purposes of such proceedings and until their determination be deemed to remain a member of the Court.